Why Content Creation Empowers You

 If you hate Instagram (like me), for example, don't make it your primary or secondary channel to publish and communicate.
 Love Twitter, however?
 Use that!

 A secondary point in choosing a channel is that it fits with the content type you create.
-Youtube lends itself entirely for Video but not for written content (obviously).
+YouTube lends itself entirely to Video but not to written content (obviously).

 How do you utilize your content to profit from it?